DECEMBER 12 - 14, 2019

 St. Francis of Assisi is credited with creating the first Nativity scene in 1223 at Greccio, Italy, in an attempt to place the emphasis of Christmas upon the worship of Christ rather than upon secular materialism and gift giving.
 The Mifflinburg Christkindl Market features a live Nativity scene that can be found just past the main entrace on the Lutheran Church grounds.
 Volunteers from church organizations, and others, along with a display of animals, enhance the live Nativity scene.
 The facade of the church in the background only adds to welcome each visitor with its picturesque view.

-Cookies, strudel, candy apples, German roasted nuts, and a dozen other delicacies are available to visitors each year.
-These sweet treats are definitely worth investigating.
+Cookies, strudel, German roasted nuts, and many other delicacies are available to visitors throughout the Market.

-The Bratwurst, Knockwurst, and pork schnitzel are all delicious, but certainly not alone when it comes to the wonderful foods available at the Mifflinburg Christkindl Market.
-The smell of each, along with Hungarian goulash and schnitz un knepp, hangs so heavy in the cold winter air that you can almost taste it.
+The Bratwurst, Knockwurst, and Schnitzel are all delicious, but certainly not alone when it comes to the wonderful foods available at the Mifflinburg Christkindl Market.
+The smell of each, along with Hungarian goulash and Schnitz und Knepp, hangs so heavy in the cold winter air that you can almost taste it.

-Glass ornaments are great, but where else can you actually watch them being hand-blown and painted in the traditional German style than at a Christkindl market?
 You can also watch craftsman create both spun trees (Spanbäume) and turned trees (Kräuselbäume).
-Or if you prefer something else, Christmas pyramids (Weihnachtspyramide), candle arches (Shwibbögen), nutcrackers (Nussknackern), and Inge-Glas ornaments are all available for purchase within the Market.
+Christmas pyramids (Weihnachtspyramide), candle arches (Shwibbögen), nutcrackers (Nussknackern), and various types of ornaments are available for purchase within the Market.

 The Prune Men